Hermannia stricta

 Photographer: Judd Kirkel Welwitch

-Hermannia stricta, known as the desert rose or red bells, is evergreen in an environment with little of that colour.
-It becomes rounded in shape, densely branched and after rain abundantly covered in winter and spring flowers.
-The shrublet grows to 60 cm in height, occasionally to 1 m and broader than it is tall.
-The size suggests that shrub rather than shrublet is the appropriate descriptor.
+Hermannia stricta, commonly known as desert rose or red bells and in Afrikaans as rooi-opslag (red regrowth), is evergreen in an environment with little of that colour.
+The plant becomes rounded in shape, densely branched and after rain abundantly covered in winter and spring flowers.
+Growing to 60 cm in height, occasionally to 1 m, and broader than it is tall, it is a shrub.
+A strong and deep taproot is usually present.
+The straight, woody stems are slender.

-The distribution is mainly the northern Richtersveld, an arid mountainous area just south of the Gariep River, although it is also reported to be found in Namaqualand and the Bushmanland (Williamson, 2010; Manning, 2009; Le Roux, et al, 2005).
+The species distribution is in the Northern Cape, mainly the northern Richtersveld just south of the lower Gariep River, although it is also reported somewhat further south in Namaqualand, Bushmanland and southern Namibia.